 Those CEOs on the leading edge of Climate & Sustainability often possess three key attributes:

 Let’s explore these strategies in greater detail.

 #1: Look ahead to the future business

 Businesses that want to succeed in the future need to start looking ahead, now.
 CEOs should understand what threats and opportunities Climate & Sustainability presents for the business – and, in particular, how the momentum behind Climate & Sustainability may create new avenues to explore.

-An important shift motivating change in business behavior has been the redirection of financial flows, as investors, lenders and insurers emphasize sustainable practices.
+An important shift motivating change in business behaviour has been the redirection of financial flows, as investors, lenders and insurers emphasise sustainable practices.
 CEO of BlackRock, Larry Fink, the world’s largest asset manager, has been a prominent advocate of this shift, stating in January that we are at the beginning of a “long but rapidly accelerating transition” to a more sustainable future.

 As CEOs look ahead, they can consider the following questions:

 #2: Look inside to identify opportunity spaces